eki-177/abyme/README.md

     <%= add_association %>
   <% end %>
 ```
 * `wrapper_html:` : gives you the possibility to add any HTML attribute you may want to the wrapper containing all fields.
-By default, an `abyme-association-wrapper` class is already present.
 ```ruby
   <%= abymize(:tasks, f) do |abyme| %>
     <%= abyme.records(html: { class: "persisted-records" }) %>